Efficient Discovery of Heterogeneous Quantile Treatment Effects in Randomized Experiments via Anomalous Pattern Detection: Treatment Effect Subset Scanning

-TESS then iterates over modes of the tensor, using the efficient optimization steps described above to optimize each mode: $v^j = {\arg\max}_{v^j \subseteq V^j} F(v^j \times v^{-j}), j = 1 \ldots d$.
+TESS iterates over modes of the tensor, using the efficient optimization steps described above to optimize each mode: $v^j = {\arg\max}_{v^j \subseteq V^j} F(v^j \times v^{-j}), j = 1 \ldots d$.
 The cycle of optimizing each mode continues until convergence, at which point TESS has reached a conditional maximum of the score function, i.e., $v^j$ is conditionally optimal given $v^{-j}$ for all $j = 1 \ldots d$.
 This ordinal ascent approach is not guaranteed to converge to the joint optimum, but with multiple random restarts the combination of subset scanning and ordinal ascent has been shown to locate near globally optimal subsets with high probability~\citep{neill-mvltss-2013, mcfowland-fgss-2013}.
+We further provide asymptotic guarantees for TESS to recover the precisely correct subpopulation that is also shown to be the globally optimal subset (Theorems \ref{thm:assympt_hom_str} and \ref{thm:assympt_TESS}).
 Moreover, if $\sum_{j=1}^d |V^j|$ is large, this iterative procedure makes the ability to detect anomalous subpopulations computationally feasible, without excluding potentially optimal subpopulations from the search space (as a greedy top-down approach may).
-A single iteration (optimization of mode $j$ of the tensor) has a complexity of $O\left(|U| \left(n_t + |V^j| \log |V^j|\right)\right)$, where the $n_t$ term, the number of treatment units, results from collecting the $p$-values for all units in $C\left(V^j \times v^{-j}\right)$ over our sparse tensor; $U = U_{\alpha}\left(V^j \times v^{-j}\right)$, with $|U| \le n_t$; and $O\left(|V^j| \log |V^j|\right)$ is required to sort the values of tensor mode $j$.
+A single iteration (optimization of mode $j$ of the tensor) has a complexity of $O\left(|U| \left(n_t + |V^j| \log |V^j|\right)\right)$, where the $n_t$ term---the number of treatment units---results from collecting the $p$-values for all units in $V^j \times v^{-j}$ over our sparse tensor; $U = U_{\alpha}\left(V^j \times v^{-j}\right)$, with $|U| \le n_t$~\citep{mcfowland-fgss-2013}; and $O\left(|V^j| \log |V^j|\right)$ is required to sort, based on the priority, the values of tensor mode $j$.
 Therefore a step in the procedure (a sequence of $d$ iterations over all modes of the tensor) has complexity $O\left(\bar{U} d \left(n_t + \bar{V} \log \bar{V}\right)\right)$, where $\bar{U}$ and $\bar{V}$ are the average numbers of $\alpha$ thresholds considered and covariate arity, respectively.
 Thus the TESS search procedure has a total complexity of $O\left(I \bar{Z} \bar{U} d \left(n_t + \bar{V} \log \bar{V}\right)\right)$, where $I$ is the number of random restarts and $\bar{Z}$ is the average number of iterations required for convergence.
 We note that $\bar{Z}$ is typically very small; $\bar{Z} \le 5$ across all simulations discussed in \S\ref{sec:results}.